antoinecomp/moodbot/README.md

 The domain specifies the universe in which the bot's policy acts.
 A Domain subclass provides the actions the bot can take, the intents and entities it can recognise

-<h3>Create more stories</h3>
+<h3>Create more stories for better answers</h3>

-If the model is done you may want to add more stories.
-In order to do that you may run `python train_online.py` You will be able to stack new stories to the old ones but pay attention to where you save it !
+If the model is done you may want to add more stories in order to have better actions from the bot.
+In order to do that you may run `python train_online.py`.
+You will be able to stack new stories to the old ones but pay attention to where you save it !

+<h3>Create more data for better understanding </h3>

+The training data is essential to develop chatbots.
+It should include texts to be interpreted and the structured data (intent/entities) we expect chatbots to convert the texts into.
+The best way to get training texts is from real users, and the best way to get the structured data is to pretend to be the bot yourself.
+There is already some data saved in `data/data.json`.

+For data visualization it you shall use the open source rasa-nlu-trainer on Chrome.
+You may download it with node packet manager with `npm i -g rasa-nlu-trainer`.
+To use it just launch `rasa-nlu-trainer`.

 <h2> Contribution </h2>